My Friend's Little Sister Has It In for Me!: Manga

-A manga adaptation by Hira Hiraoka began serialization in Square Enix's Manga Up! online web service on December 13, 2019 and has been compiled into ten tankōbon volumes as of October 2025.
+A manga adaptation by Hira Hiraoka began serialization in Square Enix's Manga Up! online web service on December 13, 2019, and has been compiled into eleven tankōbon volumes as of May 2026.
+The manga is set to end with the release of its twelfth volume.
 The manga is published in English in North America by Comikey and Square Enix through the global version of Manga Up!.